hazem33/Vehicles_detection/README.md

 1-Add training data "vehicles and non-vehicles" folders inside the folder "data"

 ## Steps to run the code
+1-Run the main file

-1-Choose 0 for normal mode, 1 for debugging mode
+2-Choose 0 for normal mode, 1 for debugging mode

-2-For debugging mode only, close the window of the shown stage image so that the next stage window opens
+3-For debugging mode only, close the window of the shown stage image so that the next stage window opens

-3-Wait for the training stage to complete (it takes about 2-3 mins)
+4-Wait for the training stage to complete (it takes about 2-3 mins)

-4-Enter the image / video path to be processed (also output file name, destination in case of video)
+5-Enter the image / video path to be processed (also output file name, destination in case of video)

-5-In case of video wait for the output to finish processing, while in case of image output image will be shown directly
+6-In case of video wait for the output to finish processing, while in case of image output image will be shown directly

 ## Vehicle Detection Project